MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/overview-service-scenario.md

 1. [Enable service reps to engage with customers via social media](#manage-social-profiles-to-participate-in-conversations) by adding and sharing social profiles and streams.

-2. Before you can start engaging with customers, you need to [create a search topic](../social-engagement/set-up-searches.md) with rules that gather all posts that address your organization's social profiles.
-For example, if you added a Twitter or Facebook page profile, make sure you [allow the acquisisiton of private messages](../social-engagement/manage-access-tokens.md#tokens-for-interactions-with-posts) and [create search rules](../social-engagement/add-rules-search-topic.md) that gather private messages and all post types for the profile.
+2. Before you start engaging with customers, you need to [create a search topic](../social-engagement/set-up-searches.md) with rules that gather all posts that address your organization's social profiles.
+For example, if you added a Twitter or Facebook page profile, make sure you [allow the acquisition of private messages](../social-engagement/manage-access-tokens.md#tokens-for-interactions-with-posts) and [create search rules](../social-engagement/add-rules-search-topic.md) that gather private messages and all post types for the profile.

-3. [Add tags, automatically and manually](#use-intelligence-to-boost-productivity), learn how automated intention analysis can help triage incoming posts.
-Let [!INCLUDE[pn_netbreeze_short](../includes/pn-netbreeze-short.md)] do some work for you.
+3. [Add tags, automatically and manually](#use-intelligence-to-boost-productivity), and learn how automated intention analysis can help triage incoming posts.
+Let [!INCLUDE[pn_netbreeze_short](../includes/pn-netbreeze-short.md)] do some of your work for you.

 4. [Save time on repetitive tasks](#create-support-cases-in-dynamics-365-from-social-posts).
 Create new case records in [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] directly from a post within [!INCLUDE[pn_netbreeze_short](../includes/pn-netbreeze-short.md)].

 5. [Collaborate with your team](#establish-workflows-and-collaborate-with-other-users) and make sure they address the right customer issue with the intended priority.

 > [!NOTE]
-> Some of the capabilities can be automated. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Route posts using automation rules](../social-engagement/automation-rules.md)
+> Some of thse capabilities can be automated. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Route posts using automation rules](../social-engagement/automation-rules.md)

 ## Manage social profiles to participate in conversations